VikasMaurya07/IITBBS_GC_RS_34/README.md

 ####Installation Guide
 After downloading Arduino IDE on your system, download all the required libraries in your Arduino IDE.
-Now copy-paste the code of the gc_robotics on your Arduino.
-Save this file in a folder in Documents<<Arduino.
+Now copy-paste the code of the gc_robotics on your Arduino IDE.

 Now after doing connections as shown, upload the code to the Arduino board.
 Now the game will be started.